Schedule Change Request Process

 This course is an in-depth study of Western civilization from the early Modern Era into post-war 20th Century.
 The goal of West Civ II is for students to understand the influence European society had on the development of the Modern world.
 Emphasis will be placed on economic, social, and political forces within society, and how factors such as industrialism, imperialism, world wars, and political theories impacted society in the West and around the world.
 While much of the curriculum is taken from the textbook, students will also work frequently with primary sources from influential writers, artists, politicians, and philosophers who lived during the time periods under study.

-In addition to the class requirement for the normal West Civ II course, honors students will be required to complete:
+Pre-requisite: B or better in previous English and History courses.
+In addition to the class requirement for the normal West Civ II course, honors students will be required to complete: additional homework assignments and primary source documents, and respond to viewpoint questions on test prompts.

 This course will survey American History from the Colonial Era to the Modern Era.
 Analysis of original source documents will be used to examine the cultural, political, economic, social, and diplomatic history of America.
 History themes are analytically discussed, developing generalizations based on historical fact, in order to interpret and apply history.
 At the rhetoric stage of the trivium, the skills necessary to arrive at conclusions on the basis of informed judgment are continuously developed.
-Furthermore it is taught to articulate reasons and evidence, clearly and persuasively, in spoken and written forms.
+Furthermore, it is taught to articulate reasons and evidence, clearly and persuasively, in spoken and written forms.

 Prerequisite: Grade of B or better in previous History class.